ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 - Organizational process assets
 - Required capabilities

-Use the solution approach to define the solution scope, which may be informed using a [Method of Conducting Workplace Electronic Communication Traffic Analysis](https://patents.google.com/patent/US11423362B2/).
+Use the solution approach to define the solution scope.
+The solution scope may be informed using a [Method of Conducting Workplace Electronic Communication Traffic Analysis](https://patents.google.com/patent/US11423362B2/).

 ### Assumptions and Constraints<a name="assumptions"></a>